-Gerson Therapy (PDQ®): Complementary and alternative medicine - Patient Information [NCI]Skip to the navigation
+Gerson Therapy (PDQ®): Integrative, alternative, and complementary therapies - Patient Information [NCI]Skip to the navigation

 NOTE: The information in this summary is no longer being updated and is provided for reference purposes only.

 - The Gerson therapy is a complex regimen that has been used to treat people with cancer and other diseases (see Question 1).